Hxccc1/1/README.md

 If you used it for merging, please state what steps you took to do so.~~

 Removed terms of use.
 2023-06-28
 freedom.
-Marge Numa(swamp) will be fun if you publish the recipe.
+If you publish the recipe, Marge swamp will be fun.

 # Disclaimer